April 26, 2009

 Both parents soon settle in during the waiting period of about 72 hrs before hatching.
 The female almost continuously fans the eggs during this time to keep them clean.
 Any bad eggs will be removed so as not to infect good eggs as they will become fuzzy with white fungus.
 The male will occasionally help her with this chore but usually is roaming the aquarium.
 In the wild, the male will be watching for predators, chasing them off.
 But with no other fish in this aquarium, the male has an easy time of it.
 In a few days, the eggs will hatch into tiny wrigglers and watching the adults care for them is a very rewarding experience.
 I enjoy each and every hatch that I observe.

-jack dempsey fish eggs (205)female jack dempsey cichlid (122)how long does it take for jack dempsey eggs to hatch (46)what do jack dempsey eggs look like (38)caring for jack dempsey fry (24)how long do jack dempsey eggs take to hatch (21)jack dempsey eggs to hatch (21)jack dempsey balığı (20)cichlid fish breeding (13)cichlid breeding (12)jack dempsey fry hatching (3)how to care for jack dempsey eggs (3)what is the length of time jack dempsey mating process (3)how to care for Jack Dempsey babies (3)jack dempsey cichlid eggs hatch (2)is it a good i idea to keep the mom fish and her eggs in different tanks (2)how long for jack dempsey fry to swim (2)how long does it take for jack dempseys eggs to hatch (2)jack dempsey average egg survival (2)how long until jack dempsey frys are mature (2)
+jack dempsey fish eggs (205)female jack dempsey cichlid (122)how long does it take for jack dempsey eggs to hatch (49)what do jack dempsey eggs look like (38)caring for jack dempsey fry (24)how long do jack dempsey eggs take to hatch (21)jack dempsey eggs to hatch (21)jack dempsey balığı (20)cichlid fish breeding (13)cichlid breeding (12)when do jack dempsey have babies (4)how long does it take for jack dempseys eggs to hatch (4)how to care for jack dempsey eggs (3)what is the length of time jack dempsey mating process (3)jack dempsey fry hatching (3)how to care for Jack Dempsey babies (3)how do I know when a Dempsey fish is going to lay her eggs (3)how long for jd eggs to hatch (2)jack dempsey average egg survival (2)how long for jack dempsey fry to swim (2)